Dovetailing (computer science): Infinitely many simultaneous computations

 In the case of an infinite number of programs, all potentially infinitely long, neither the breadth-first nor depth-first would be sufficient to ensure progress on all programs.
 Instead, the following technique can be used: perform the first step of the first program; next, perform the second step of the first program and first step of the second program; next, perform the third step of the first program, second step of the second program and first step of the third program; and so on.
 This is thus also known as diagonalization (as used e.g. in Haskell's "universe" package or "Omega" monad).

-Etymology

-An analogy with the interweaving ends of a dovetail joint in woodworking.